Academic Accommodations

-Permanent accommodations expire five (5) years from the time they were implemented.
+Permanent accommodations expire on August 31st, five (5) years from the end of the academic year (Sept.
+1-Aug.
+31) they were implemented.

-Students are not required to meet with a QSAS advisor to discuss accommodations each semester however, you are encouraged if there have been changes to your medical information and/or program of study.
+Students are not required to meet with a QSAS Advisor to discuss accommodations each semester however, students are encouraged to book a meeting if there have been changes to medical information and/or program of study.

 There may be a time in the university experience in which retroactive accommodations must be considered due to a disability related experience.
 In accordance with the Ontario Human Rights Commission (sec.
 8.3.4 - Accommodation after a deadline, test or course has been completed), Queen’s University considers retroactive accommodations on a case-by-case basis.